Flaming (Internet term): Corporate flaming

 Corporate flaming is when a large number of critical comments, usually aggressive or insulting, are directed at a company's employees, products, or brands.
 Common causes include inappropriate behavior of company employees, negative customer experiences, inadequate care of customers and influencers, violation of ethical principles, apparent injustices, and inappropriate reactions.
 Flame wars can result in reputational damage, decreased consumer confidence, drops in stock prices and company assets, increased liabilities, increased lawsuits, and a decrease in customers, influencers, and sponsors.
 Based on an assessment of the damage, companies can take years to recover from a flame war that may detract from their core purpose.
 Kayser notes that companies should prepare for possible flame wars by creating alerts for a predefined "blacklist" of words and monitoring fast-growing topics about their company.
 Alternatively, Kayser points out that a flame war can lead to a positive experience for the company.
 Based on the content, it could be shared across multiple platforms and increase company recognition, social media fans/followers, brand presence, purchases, and brand loyalty.
 Therefore, the type of marketing that results from a flame war can lead to higher profits and brand recognition on a broader scale.
 Nevertheless, it is encouraged that when a company utilizes social media they should be aware that their content could be used in a flame war and should be treated as an emergency.

+Non-verbal flaming

+A defining aspect of digital interaction is the multitude non-verbal communication methods that it offers.
+Emoticons, and later emojis, have been associated with internet flaming since the 1990s.
+Due to their non-standardized usage, emoticons and emojis can be incredibly difficult to correctly interpret in online communication.
+This further amplifies the loss of face-to-face conversational context that is experienced when digital communication is utilized.
+A 1996 study found that the inclusion of friendly emoticons in hateful and insulting digital messages did not change the recipient's negative interpretation of the communication.
+The use of emoticons and emojis in this context is an example of sarcasm, a commonly identified characteristic of flaming.

+The rise of live-streaming platforms in the late 2000s and early 2010s established a new setting for the use of non-verbal flaming.
+Twitch's "emote" feature allows live-stream viewers to upload both universal and customizable, creator-specific images and emojis to live chats.
+Because live-stream chats occur in real time, viewer messages contain less context and are typically shorter than those in other digital mediums that rely on earlier conversation.
+The real-time nature of live-stream chats makes automated moderation services far less effective than they typically are.
+A 2023 study found that live chat moderation events were almost always triggered by comments that explicitly violated the platform's terms of service.
+To bypass this kind of enforcement, flamers and trolls often utilize emojis, emoticons, and emotes to pester streamers instead of verbal text.